 It’s common for online merchants to think listing all their products on their ecommerce website or Amazon store is enough to get found in search and drive meaningful traffic.

-Unfortunately, without leveraging Search Engine Optimization (SEO), especially with an ecommerce SEO focus - that's far from reality.
-We'll dive into that but first a history lesson.
+Unfortunately, that's far from reality without leveraging Search Engine Optimization (SEO), especially with an ecommerce SEO focus.
+We'll dive into that, but first, a history lesson.
+Get your website ranking in search.
+Ultimate Guide to SEO - Download Now >

 What is Ecommerce SEO?

 Ecommerce SEO is the practice of improving your online store's visibility in search engine results.
-The primary goal is to rank as high as possible for the products you sell, increase new visitor traffic and generate more revenue.
+The primary goal is to rank as high as possible for the products you sell, increase new visitor traffic, and generate more revenue.

 Can your Ecommerce Store Guarantee Sales?

-Gone are the 'build it and they will come' days when you could create an online store, submit your site to the search engines, sit back and watch the visitors (and subsequent sales) roll in.
+Gone are the 'build it, and they will come' days when you could create an online store, submit your site to the search engines, sit back, and watch the visitors (and subsequent sales) roll in.

 Nowadays, the competition is just too intense across the internet (and Google search) to find any measure of success without putting effort into your search visibility.
 Simply put, you need to be visible in search engine results pages (SERP) for potential customers to find you.